 🔏 🐇 🐟 🍇 🆕 🍇🍉 🍉 🐇 🐡 🐟 🍇 🍉

 You must watch out not to break the superclass’s promises when overrding methods.
 Promises are a set of rules that ensure that the methods and required intializers of a class can be used the same way as the ones of the superclass – a main characteristic of object orientation.
 These promises are:

-- The method or initializer of the subclass must take the same number of arguments.
+- The method or initializer of the subclass must take the same number of parameters.

 - The return type of the method or initializer of the subclass must be the same or a subtype of the return type of the overriden method or intializer.

-- The arguments of the method or initializer of the subclass must be of the same type or a super type of the argument types of the overriden method or intializer.
+- The parameters of the method or initializer of the subclass must be of the same type or a super type of the argument types of the overriden method or intializer.